MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/arm-quota-readme.md

 npm install @azure/identity
 ```

-You will also need to **register a new AAD application and grant access to AzureQuotaExtensionApi** by assigning the suitable role to your service principal (note: roles such as `"Owner"` will not grant the necessary permissions).
+You will also need to **register a new AAD application and grant access to AzureQuotaExtensionAPI** by assigning the suitable role to your service principal (note: roles such as `"Owner"` will not grant the necessary permissions).

 For more information about how to create an Azure AD Application check out [this guide](https://learn.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal).

 Using Node.js and Node-like environments, you can use the `DefaultAzureCredential` class to authenticate the client.

 ```ts snippet:ReadmeSampleCreateClient_Node
 import { AzureQuotaExtensionAPI } from "@azure/arm-quota";
 import { DefaultAzureCredential } from "@azure/identity";